expressots/expresso-site-doc/docs/overview/controller.md

 # Controllers

 Controllers act as the primary interface between the client and server in Node.js applications.
-They handle incoming requests, validate payloads against Input DTO, and emit responses in the DTO format output.
+They handle incoming requests, validate payloads against Input DTO, and emit responses in the DTO pattern.
 In essence, controllers bridge the communication between clients and service layers, also known as use-cases.

 Data Transfer Object (DTO) is a commonly used design pattern in Node.js applications that standardizes data formats for communication between different application layers, including client-server or server modules.
 DTO serves as an interface for data exchange, ensuring clear and standardized structures for input and output data.
 By separating business logic from communication logic, it helps to reduce application complexity and decouple different layers.